 Sometimes it can feel difficult to use words to express what we feel, and we need help.
 Music is a great way to understand and express our emotions.
-Listen to our “Insecure” and “Lonely” playlists to help you work through what you feel, along with our “Freedom” playlist to help you see how free you can be with God.
+Listen to our “Insecure” and “lonely to homie” playlists to help you work through what you feel, along with our “Regret” playlist to help you see how free you can be with God.

 DIY How to Start Praying

 T.R.U.E.
 Prayer is an acronym that can help you start learning to pray.